Pros & Cons Of Graphic Design Self Employment

 Pros/cons: You are your own boss

-Being able to set your own hours, work at your own pace, make creative decisions, and answer to no one but your clients, are all great benefits of being self employed.
+Being able to set your own hours, work at your own pace, make creative decisions, and answer to no one but your clients are all great benefits of being self employed.
+However if you have a tough time motivating yourself and staying organized, going solo is probably not for you.
+Some people just work better with predetermined tasks and when under supervision.

 Pros/cons: Work From Home